tinymce/tinymce-docs/plugins/inlite.md

 #### quickimage

-he `quickimage` lets you quickly insert images from the local machine into the editor.
+The `quickimage` lets you quickly insert images from the local machine into the editor.
 These can then be automatically uploaded if you configure [image uploading]({{ site.baseurl }}/advanced/handle-async-image-uploads/).

 ##### Example: